snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 | d1edd215-7da2-4e13-aa16-31e4cd74d417 | user3   | 2022-06-09 15:02      | 5              |

 :::tip
 To fully finish the config you could overwrite the `snowplow__conversion_clause` variable in your project.yml, in case you would want to filter on specific types of conversions.
-You should also set the `var('snowplow__conversion_stitching')` to true, if you have stitched_user_id in your conversions table.
+You should also set the `snowplow__conversion_stitching` variable to true, if you have stitched_user_id in your conversions table.
 :::

 ### 2. Path source